meltano/handbook/src/_company/strategy.md

 #### Related KPIs and Goals

 _Currently we do not have metrics in place to track this.
-See logged Initiative issues below._
+See logged Initiative issues linked above._

 #### Timeframe for Measurement